illiliti/eiwd/src/iwd.config.rst

        networks are highly RSSI sensitive, so it is still possible for IWD to prefer 2.4Ghz APs in certain circumstances.

+   * - BandModifier6Ghz
+     - Values: floating point value (default: **1.0**)

+       Increase or decrease the preference for 6GHz access points by increasing or decreasing the value of this modifier.
+Since 6GHz networks are highly RSSI sensitive, this gives an option to prefer 6GHz APs over 5GHz APs.

 Scan
 ----